 The plasma spray process was developed to spray ceramics, although plastics and metals can be treated.
 The process can be automated and requires fewer steps than other spray welding processes.

 The plasma spray welding process has the greatest amount of versatility.
 Here, gas is used (hydrogen, helium, nitrogen, argon) with an electric arc ionizing the gas.

 The process operates at over 10,000C, which is hotter than the melting point for metals.
-The powder is injected into the flame where it is melted and moved to the material being sprayed.
+The powder is injected into the flame, melted, and moved to the material being sprayed.

-Advantages of plasma transferred arc welding process include that it is easy to apply, it has bigger size of cermet particles, it has higher wear resistance, low or no porosity, thick coatings and low heating of the substrate when compared to GTAW.
+The advantages of the plasma transferred arc welding process include that it is easy to apply.
+It has a bigger size of cermet particles.
+It has higher wear resistance, low or no porosity, thick coatings, and low heating of the substrate when compared to GTAW.

 Disadvantages include high oxidation of sprayed material, and it is impossible to obtain thin coatings of 1mm or thinner.